MoonPoet/xaprb-src/content/slides/qconsf-2018-devops-for-the-database/index.md

 * Change is stressful; emphasize continuity not just change

 ---
+class: roomy
 # Culture: Creating Change

 * Culture is emergent; you can't operate on it directly
 * Create a new path of least resistance
-* Don't shield people from consequences or benefits
+* Include everyone in consequences and benefits

 ???
 * Work on incentives, not culture.

 ---
+class: roomy
 # Culture: Leadership Support

 * Exec mandate seems to work; so does attraction